Alex-Swann/CV-1/README.md

 #### Middle East Technical University (Sep 2006 to June 2010)

 - Molecular Biology and Genetics, BSc

-## <a name="skills">Skills</a>

-#### Problem solving

-I have always loved tackling new challenges and seeking out new opportunities to learn.
-During my time as an account handler I learned to apply this skill under pressure and deliver client projects to tight timelines.

-Since I joined Makers Academy my passion for problem solving has pushed me to research, read and experiment more to find solutions to problems that I came across during the course.
-In all of the projects I have worked on during Makers Academy, I found errors very intriguing, and I discovered that tackling errors and problems quickly became my favourite way of learning.

-#### Mentoring

-I believe that teaching is one of the best ways you can learn.
-I mentored for 2 years during my previous career in addition to working as a private tutor during my studies.
-I was quite excited to apply my mentoring skills to help another budding coder at Makers Academy.
-I really enjoyed sharing my knowledge on coding, answering questions and giving advice based on the recent experiences I had at Makers.
-Helping my mentee as well as others in the cohort made me realise how important it is to give back, and share knowledge to grow.

-#### Working as a part of a team

-During both my studies and career, I worked as part of both small and big teams.
-As an account manager I also led teams for over 3 years.
-The most successful projects I delivered were the result of great teamwork.
-At Makers, I really enjoyed being part of different project teams as well as coding as a pair.
-This gave me the opportunity to experience coding with people of different strengths, to work on XP values, and taught me to learn and grow with others.
-I really enjoyed discussing and tackling problems as a part of a team, as this showed me how individual talents feed into a successful project.

-#### Organisation and time management

-As a former scientist and account manager, one of the skills I am most proud of is to be organised, keeping to timelines as well as to budget.
-This skill has allowed me to target more realistic goals to achieve MVP during very short periods of time allocated for our projects at Makers.

 ## <a name="experience">Previous Work Experience</a>